 SINFONI - Spectrograph for INtegral Field Observations in the Near Infrared

-SINFONI is a near-infrared (1.1 - 2.45 µm) integral field spectrograph fed by an adaptive optics module, currently installed at the Cassegrain focus of UT4.
-The spectrograph operates with 4 gratings (J, H, K, H+K) providing a spectral resolution around 2000, 3000, 4000 in J, H, K, respectively, and 1500 in H+K - each wavelength band fitting fully on the 2048 pixels of the Hawaii 2RG (2kx2k) detector in the dispersion direction.
-The spatial resolution is selectable from 0.25", 0.1" to 0.025" per image slice, which corresponds to a field-of-view of 8"x8", 3"x3", or 0.8"x0.8" respectively.
-The instrument can be also used for seeing limited open loop observations.
+SINFONI is a near-infrared (1.1 -- 2.45 µm) integral field spectrograph fed by an adaptive optics module, currently installed at the Cassegrain focus of UT4.
+The spectrograph operates with 4 gratings (J, H, K, H+K), providing a spectral resolution around 2000, 3000, 4000 in J, H & K respectively, and 1500 in H+K -- each wavelength band fitting fully on the 2048 pixels of the Hawaii 2RG (2kx2k) detector in the dispersion direction.
+The spatial "pixel" scale is selectable from 0.25", 0.1" to 0.025" per image slice, corresponding to field-of-views of 8"x8", 3"x3" and 0.8"x0.8" respectively.
+The instrument can be used with a Natural Guide Star or a Laser Guide Star to provide near diffraction-limited observations.
+It can also be used for seeing-limited open-loop observations.